munificent/game-programming-patterns/book/subclass-sandbox.markdown

 3. Implement the body of that by calling the protected methods that `Superpower` provides.

 We can fix our redundant code problem now by making those provided operations as high-level as possible.
 When we see code that's duplicated between lots of the subclasses, we can always roll that up into `Superpower` as a new operation that they can all use.

 We've addressed our coupling problem by constraining the coupling to one place.
-`Superpower` itself will end up coupled to the different game systems, but our hundred subclasses are not.
-Instead, they are *only* coupled to their superclass.
-When one of those game systems changes, modification to `Superpower` itself may be necessary, but dozens of subclasses shouldn't have to be touched.
+`Superpower` itself will end up coupled to the different game systems, but our hundred derived classes are not.
+Instead, they are *only* coupled to their base class.
+When one of those game systems changes, modification to `Superpower` may be necessary, but dozens of subclasses shouldn't have to be touched.

 This pattern leads to an architecture where you have a shallow but wide class hierarchy.
 Your <span name="wide">inheritance</span> chains aren't *deep*, but there are a *lot* of classes that hang off `Superpower`.
 By having a single class with a lot of direct subclasses, we have a point of leverage in our codebase.
-Time and love that we put into `Superpower` itself can benefit a wide set of classes in the game.
+Time and love that we put into `Superpower` can benefit a wide set of classes in the game.

 <aside name="wide">